Pleasantville teacher wins award for promotion of equity in education

 “The committee would like to recognize the commitment and accomplishments of educators in New Jersey who promote equity in education in some of the most difficult learning environments often found in urban communities,” the NJEA letter said.
 “Your work with the Amistad Curriculum exemplifies your commitment to not only Pleasantville students but students across New Jersey.”

-LaSure-Owens was invited to attend the NJEA Consortium for Representative Curriculum Design Sprint from Jan.
-5 to Jan.
-7 to discuss curriculum about the Amistad, Holocaust, the LGBTQ community and persons with disabilities.
-She was also selected to serve Equity Training Program of the NJEA Racial, Equity, Affirmation, and Literacy Team Six (or NJEA REAL Team Six).
+LaSure-Owens was invited to attend the NJEA Consortium for Representative Curriculum Design Sprint this week to discuss curriculum surrounding the Amistad, the Holocaust, the LGBTQ community and people with disabilities.
+She also was selected to serve the Equity Training Program of the NJEA Racial, Equity, Affirmation and Literacy Team Six (or NJEA REAL Team Six).

-“Your experience, expertise, and impact in creating inclusive and representative curriculum makes you an ideal candidate for this work,” the NJEA said in a separate, Dec.
+“Your experience, expertise and impact in creating inclusive and representative curriculum makes you an ideal candidate for this work,” the NJEA said in a Dec.
 16 letter about the NJEA Consortium sent to LaSure-Owens.

+The snow storm Monday is continuing to impact school schedules across South Jersey.

-The Pleasantville School District first implemented the AMHOTINO curriculum during the current 2021-2022 school year.
+The Pleasantville school district first implemented the AMHOTINO curriculum this school year.

 According to an August letter written by Pleasantville Superintendent Natakie Chestnut-Lee, the AMHOTINO curriculum seeks to incorporate lessons about history, tolerance and diversity into all school subjects.
 It places a special focus on the histories of African Americans, Native Americans and Hispanic Americans, as well as the events of the Holocaust and other genocides in world history.
 The curriculum is designed to teach students “to fight racism and hatred whenever and wherever it happens.”

-“To give our students a fighting chance of living in a more equitable society, we must change the way we teach them,” Chestnut-Lee said in her August letter.
+“To give our students a fighting chance of living in a more equitable society, we must change the way we teach them,” Chestnut-Lee said then.

-She said that the AMHOTINO curriculum provides multidisciplinary lessons to the students, and helps them engage with history in a way that matters to them.
-She stresses that she goes beyond the textbook and works to connect lessons to students’ experiences in modern-day New Jersey and the United States.
+She said the AMHOTINO curriculum provides multidisciplinary lessons to the students and helps them engage with history in a way that matters to them.
+She said she goes beyond the textbook and works to connect lessons to students’ experiences in modern-day New Jersey and the United States.

 “All of those things help to paint a picture and make history real, relevant, connect, and that is just the beginning,” LaSure-Owens said.